 No matter what birth experience you wish to have — unmedicated, epidural, planned C-section — LIIT is a great way to practice energy system management, which is an important skill regardless of delivery method.
 That said, you should always feel empowered to stop if anything you are doing feels uncomfortable.
 As with any prenatal exercise guidance, listen to your body.

-Finally, if you’re a fitness professional interested in the methodology behind LIIT, and learning more about working with pre & postnatal clients, explore our education to become a Pre/Postnatal Performance Training Specialist.
+Are you a health and fitness professional interested in working with the pre & postnatal population?
+Explore our education to become a Pre/Postnatal Performance Training Specialist.